Robys/CustomPokedex/README.md

-# Getting Started with Create React App
+# Custom Pokedex

+A simple pokedex to search pokemons. created with React JS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).